What To Know About RSV

 Clinical Editors: Sara Huberman Carbone, MD and Anh Le, MD

-Over the last few weeks, the U.S. has seen a surge in cases of respiratory syncytial virus or RSV, among infants and children.
-With hospitalizations on the rise, many parents are left wondering how to best protect their kids.
+Over the last few weeks, the U.S. has seen a surge in cases of respiratory syncytial virus or RSV, among infants, children and older adults.
+With hospitalizations on the rise, many people have been left wondering how to best protect their families.
 Here’s everything you need to know about the virus, the recent spike in cases, and keeping your family safe and healthy:

 What is RSV?

 RSV is a respiratory virus that generally presents during the fall and winter seasons.
 It affects the lungs and breathing passages and typically causes mild, cold-like symptoms.
 It’s so common that virtually all children have at least one RSV infection by the time they are 2 years old.
 While anyone can be infected and most cases resolve on their own, RSV can cause serious illness, especially for infants, young children, older adults, and those who are immunocompromised.

 Why is RSV on the rise right now?

 Though RSV typically spreads during cold and flu season, the number of cases that have been reported in the last few weeks is unseasonably high.
 Public experts believe this could be the result of people resuming their pre-pandemic activities this season and taking fewer COVID-19 precautions.
 After two years of masking, staying home, and practicing other COVID-19 mitigation measures, many kids have not had the exposure to new germs and viruses needed to build natural immunity.
 Now, as they and others enter the world and resume social activities, their immune systems are not prepared to fight viruses like RSV when they encounter them.

 How is it transmitted?